This post will show you how to land marketing partnerships that instantly put your business in front of thousands of your ideal customers.

 - Existing connections: people/companies you already know or have even a small connection to.

-- Shoulder connections: people/companies who serve the same customers you do, but in a different way.
+- Shoulder connections: people/companies who serve the same target audience you do, but in a different way.

 To start, let’s talk about that first group—existing connections.

-- Blogs or email lists you’ve subscribed to (or that have featured/mentioned you): Look through your email inbox—who’s there?
+- Blogs or email lists you’ve subscribed to (or that have featured/mentioned you): Look through your email inbox—any bloggers or entrepreneurs who might be open to a strategic partnership?

 - Podcasts you listen to (or that have interviewed you): Open your podcast app and scroll through the shows you subscribe to.
 Do any have audiences that would be interested in your business/topic?